 This should be a consideration in the assessment and installation of the equipment because sometimes after an incident has occurred, the waste water should not be introduced into a sanitary waste system because it now contains hazardous materials.
 The drain piping from the unit itself or the floor drain would have to either be connected to the buildings acid waste disposal system or a neutralizing tank.

-Is it necessary to train employees in the use of eyewash stations?
+Is it necessary to train employees in the use of this flushing equipment?

-It is imperative that all employees that could be exposed to a chemical splash from a hazardous material or severe dust be properly trained in the use of an eyewash station before an accident happens.
+It is imperative that all employees that could be exposed to a chemical splash from a hazardous material or severe dust be properly trained in the use of this emergency equipment before an accident happens.
 A worker should know beforehand how to operate the unit so that there is no time lost in preventing an injury.

 ANSI STANDARD INFORMATION ON UPDATING EQUIPMENT TO MEET THE LATEST STANDARD